-WordPress.com is an online service that hosts websites/blogs free of charge.
+WordPress.com is an online service that hosts websites/blogs free of charge as well as offering paid upgrades with additional features you might need as you grow.
 Users signing up for the service must be at least 13 years old for the US, or 16 years for the EU, and agree to abide by the Terms of Service.

-What do you get when you sign up?
+What do you get when you sign up for a free website?

 - A unique, free website URL, which is a sub-domain of WordPress.com or dotblog, WordPress.com’s domain venture

 - One dynamically updated page (the blog page) and an unlimited number of static pages per site

 - Over 130 themes to choose from.
 Many of the themes can be customized with layout options, color options and/or the ability to upload headers or backgrounds

 - Most themes are “widgetized” to further customize your blog

 - 3 Gigabytes of free storage space and unlimited bandwidth (as of 31 March 2022, new free websites come with 1 GB of storage.)

 - The ability to embed media from YouTube, Vimeo, flickr, TED, Google Docs, Scribd, SoundCloud, Anchor, etc.

 - Built-in comment and feedback spam protection